 Orders are filled if the price is achieved, and an order can fill partly, completely or not at all.
-This doesn't affect the original order size, but does effect the remaining order size.
+This doesn't affect the original order size, but does affect the remaining order size.

 Order sizes can be whole numbers or fractional, as long as the order is within the maximum number of decimal places allowable for the market.
 Any order containing more precision than this will be rejected.
 A market's decimal places are specified at the time of the market's proposal.

 If a market requires that orders are specified using integers, fractional order sizes do not apply and 1 is the smallest increment.